evergreen-ci/certdepot/README.rst

    Runs all tests, sequentially, for all packages.

 ``test-<package>``
-   Runs all tests for a specific package
+   Runs all tests for a specific package.

 ``race``, ``race-<package>``
    As with their ``test`` counterpart, these targets run tests with